okta/samples-js-angular/okta-hosted-login/README.md

 # Okta Angular + Okta Hosted Login Example

 This example shows you how to use the [Okta Angular Library][] to login a user to a Angular application.
-The login is achieved through the [Implicit Flow][], where the user is redirected to the Okta-Hosted login page.
+The login is achieved through the [PKCE Flow][], where the user is redirected to the Okta-Hosted login page.
 After the user authenticates they are redirected back to the application with an ID Token and Access Token.

 This example is built with [Angular CLI][].